singh-man/books/crackingTheCoding/14_databases.md

 Note that each apartment can have multiple tenants, and each tenant can have multiple apartments.
 Each apartment belongs to one building, and each building belongs to one complex.

-**14.1 	Multiple Apartments:** Write a SQL query to get a list of tenants who are renting more than  one apartment.							pg  172
+**14.1 	Multiple Apartments:** Write a SQL query to get a list of tenants who are renting more than  one apartment.

 SOLUTION